By: Susan Dugdale | updated Nov. 2025

-Here's a sample of a Christmas speech prepared by following a simple step by step speech outline.
+Here's a sample of a Christmas speech prepared by following a simple step-by-step process.
 You'll find the format is ideal for an office Christmas party, a family get together, a club Christmas event...

 Yes, it truly is one of those occasions when one size, (one format), will genuinely fit all.